-Rule 23 A memory can have only signal type of bit vector ports.
+Rule 23 A memory has only signal bit vector type ports.

-The port type of memories has to be of signal type, because the port needs to be connected to the bus wires of the memory interface bus.
+The port type of memories has to be of signal type, because the port needs to be connected to the bus wires of memory interface bus.

 Rule 24 The memory behavior contains one array variable that the variables of the architecture model are mapped onto.